adnan-on-github/AskHRchatbot/README.md

 pytest tests/ -v
 ```

-Tests use `pytest-asyncio` and mock the RAGService so no OpenAI API key or ChromaDB is required.
+Tests use `pytest-asyncio` and mock the RAGService so no API key or ChromaDB is required.

 ---